swingleSara/deathworks/README.md

 Deathworks
-A funeral industries jobboard where users can post vacancies and/or apply to open positions as well as use some social media aspects to network within the industry.
+A funeral industries job board where users can post vacancies and/or apply to open positions as well as use some social media aspects to network within the industry.

 How It's Made
-Tech Used: MERN (MongoDB, Express, React, Node) with multer and cloudinary for image storage.
+Tech Used: MongoDB, Express, Boostrap, and Node with multer and cloudinary for image storage.

 This app is still under construction!
-I have plenty of todos but am currently working on the frontend to make the UI/UX bearable.
-I would also like to add a quick-apply funciton at some point in the future.
+I have plenty of to-dos but am currently working on the frontend and responsiveness.
+Once that is completed, I will add accessibility features before adding search functionality.
+Some of these to-dos include:
+    -archiving listings without deleting them
+    -internal notifications such as new questions or answers to questions a user has asked -employers being able to answer questions directly from their profile rather than on the listing's page

 # Install Dependencies